rnd-ash/J2534-Rust/README.md

-# J2534-Rust
+# J2534 protocol for rust
-Cross platform J2534 definition for Rust
+This contains a cross-platform implementation of the SAE J2534 protocol (Passthru) API for car diagnostics